-Aviva has been at the forefront of sustainable investment for many years; from being the first carbon-neutral international insurer in 2006, to being a recipient of the 'UN Momentum for Change Climate Solutions Award' in 2017 in recognition of our commitment to reducing our environmental impact and helping provide inspiration on climate change to others for more than a decade.
-We have been at the vanguard of helping to lead work on market changing initiatives, including being among the founding signatories of the UN Principles for Responsible Investment and being among the first asset managers to publish a Corporate Governance Voting Policy.
+Aviva has been at the forefront of sustainable investment for many years; we've been a carbon-neutral organisation since 2006.
+We've also been a recipient of the 'UN Momentum for Change Climate Solutions Award' in 2017 in recognition of our commitment to reducing our environmental impact.
+We have been at the vanguard of helping to lead work on market-changing initiatives, including being among the founding signatories of the UN Principles for Responsible Investment.
 In 2021, we unveiled our ambition to be a net zero carbon business by 2040 - this was a first for a major insurance company.
 While we are working towards our Net Zero by 2040 ambition, we acknowledge that we have relationships with businesses and existing assets that may be associated with significant emissions.
 More information can be found here.

-Aviva Investors is Aviva's dedicated asset manager, and sustainable investment has been central to their values and investment philosophy for nearly 50 years.
-Aviva Investors took on the management of the Sustainable Stewardship Funds (known as the Stewardship Funds at the time) in April 2018.
+Aviva Investors is Aviva's dedicated asset manager, and sustainable investment is central to their values and investment philosophy.
+Aviva Investors took on the management of the Stewardship Funds in April 2018.
 The philosophy behind the Funds has always been, and remains, to guide capital allocation responsibly, and therefore to exclude or to include a company in the Funds based on what the company does and how it does it.

 Significant resources at Aviva Investors feed into the management of ESG integration and engagement across the business.
-A team of more than 50 ESG analysts, including a dedicated Sustainable Investment function, work closely with all fund managers and analysts across the asset manager's public and private market investment teams, including those who manage the Sustainable Stewardship Funds.
+A team of more than 40 sustainability experts, including a dedicated Sustainable Investment function, work closely with fund managers and analysts across the asset manager's public and private market investment teams, including those who manage the Stewardship Funds.

-As mentioned, the philosophy behind the Sustainable Stewardship Funds has always been, and remains, to guide capital allocation responsibly, and therefore to exclude or to include a company in the Funds based on what the company does and how it does it.
+As mentioned, the philosophy behind the Stewardship Funds has always been, and remains, to guide capital allocation responsibly, and therefore to exclude or to include a company in the Funds based on what the company does and how it does it.
 This philosophy has been reviewed regularly since launch to ensure it remains suitable for the changing investment landscape.
-On the most recent review, the decision was taken to use the UN's Sustainable Development Goals, also known as the SDGs, as the framework for the investments in the Funds.
-You can find out more about the UN's SDGs here.
+The Stewardship Fund approach is aligned with Aviva Investors’ three sustainability pillars — Climate, Earth, and People.
+These pillars and themes reflect what Aviva Investors believe to be the most important sustainability issues of our time and are rooted in the UN's 17 Sustainable Development Goals (SDGs), which offer a global view of the world’s most pressing challenges and what “sustainable” investment activity looks like.
+These pillars serve as the foundation for how Aviva Investors assesses which companies are suitable for investment.
 We hope that this demonstrates that the Funds not only exclude harmful businesses and industries, but also invest in businesses that are making a positive contribution to a sustainable future.
 The exclusion screens are then applied to the Funds.
-Please see the Funds' Philosophy document in the key document section below for details of the exclusion screens.

-Engagement and voting remain a major part of the Sustainable Stewardship philosophy.
+Engagement and voting remain a major part of the Stewardship philosophy.
 The team engages regularly with businesses from different industries around the world on issues, such as climate change and diversity and inclusion, and also plastic pollution, to help foster positive change.
-See the annual Stewardship report in the Key documents section below for examples of engagement and voting statistics.

 What is ESG?